AnimMouse/animmouse-website/content/post/setup-cloudflare-warp-to-warp-on-mikrotik.md

 To port forward TCP port `8080` of `192.168.1.2`:
 ```
-/ip firewall nat add action=dst-nat chain=dstnat dst-address=100.96.0.1 dst-port=8080 in-interface=Cloudflare-WARP protocol=tcp to-addresses=192.168.1.2
+/ip firewall nat add action=dst-nat chain=dstnat dst-address=100.96.0.1 dst-port=8080 in-interface=Cloudflare-WARP protocol=tcp to-address=192.168.1.2
 ```

 ## Setup IPv6

-If you already have native IPv6, you probably don't need to set this up.
-If you don't have native IPv6, this allows you to get IPv6 connectivity to your devices.\
 It is recommended to just set a static IPv6 address to every device that needs IPv6 port forwarding instead of relying on SLAAC so that the IPv6 address for port forwarding does not change.

-1. Add Cloudflare WARP's IPv6 address to the WireGuard interface.\
+1. Add Cloudflare WARP's IPv6 address to the WireGuard interface.
+Replace `/128` subnet to `/64` so that a dynamic IPv6 route will automatically be created.\
-`/ipv6 address add address=2606:4700:110:8ced:11b5:d064:abc:ee89/128 interface=Cloudflare-WARP`
+`/ipv6 address add address=2606:4700:cf1:1000::1/64 interface=Cloudflare-WARP`
-2. Add IPv6 ULA to your LAN interface.
-Make sure the prefix you chose does not conflict with the Cloudflare WARP-to-WARP IPv6 range.\
+2. [Generate IPv6 ULA](https://unique-local-ipv6.com) and add it to your LAN interface.\
 `/ipv6 address add address=fd00:1234:5678:9abc::/64 advertise=no interface=bridge`
 3. Enable NAT66.
 Yes, I know NAT is bad, awful when we are talking about IPv6, but since Cloudflare WARP only provides a single IPv6 address, it's necessary to use NAT in IPv6.
 The `to-address` should be set to the IPv6 address of the WireGuard interface.\
-`/ipv6 firewall nat add action=src-nat chain=srcnat out-interface=Cloudflare-WARP to-address=2606:4700:110:8b7b:2edb:5201:dddd:19fd/128`
+`/ipv6 firewall nat add action=src-nat chain=srcnat out-interface=Cloudflare-WARP to-address=2606:4700:cf1:1000::1`
 4. Add an IPv6 route.
-If you have native IPv6 connectivity, use Cloudflare WARP-to-WARP IPv6 range `fd00::/8`, if you don't have native IPv6, use `::/0`.\
+If you already have native IPv6, you probably don't need to set this up.
+If you don't have native IPv6, this allows you to get IPv6 connectivity to your devices.
+(Optional)\
 `/ipv6 route add dst-address=::/0 gateway=Cloudflare-WARP`
 5. Allow the IPv6 firewall to accept packets that are port forwarded.
 (Optional if you want to port forward on IPv6.)\
 `/ipv6 firewall filter set [find action=drop chain=forward in-interface-list="!LAN"] comment="defconf: drop everything else not coming from LAN not DSTNATed" connection-nat-state=!dstnat`